fence-io/website/content/articles/k8s-resources-validation/kubeconform/index.md

         name: nginx
 ```

 This time, running `kubeconform manifests.yaml` passes.
+Still, the unexpected `replicas` field is not detected.

-To make kubeconform detect additional fields, we need to specify `--strict`:
+To make kubeconform detect unexpected fields, we need to specify `--strict`:

 ```
 kubeconform --strict manifests.yaml